gwynne/swift-evolution/proposals/NNNN-forward-array-to-variadic-args.md

 This is the approach taken by the `os_log()` example back in the Motivation section.
 This obviously quickly becomes miserable to maintain even with such tools as `gyb`, and has no hope of scaling past a couple dozen elements at best.
 For good measure, it can also - depending on the types of the values involved - suffer from ambiguity issues, though less often than the array-taking overload.

-### Use <some language's> operator for the splat operation instead of a compiler directive
+### Use &lt;some language&gt;'s operator for the splat operation instead of a compiler directive

 There are plenty of languages which provide the "splat" operation using an operator.
 PHP and JavaScript use unary prefix `...`, though JavaScript calls it "spreading".
 Scala uses `_*`.
 Perl, Ruby, and Python have `*` (and the latter two additionally use `**`).

 For good measure, C# has the `params` keyword which sidesteps the issue by accepting both arguments lists and arrays transparently, and C has an exceedingly awkward ability to "forward" variadic parameters using `va_list` (though since arrays are not first-class types in C, there's doesn't really exist anything on which to perform a splat operation anyhow).

-- The `...` operator already has multiple meanings in Swift - in particular for specifying `ClosedRange`s and `UnboundedRange`s, not to mention of course variadic parameters themselves.
-It would not be practical to assign it yet another meaning.
 - The `*` operator has a long, sordid history in C and Objective-C, and would doubtlessly be confusing at best to many Swift developers.
 There is also a potential ambiguity with vector operations and of course the multiplication operator.
 Nor does it necessarily suggest the splat operation at first or even second glance.
 - Scala's `_*` operator suffers from the same confusion issue.
 - C#'s keyword would have the overload ambiguity problem mentioned above

-The author considered a number of other possible operators as well, none of which could be considered sufficiently intuitive or unambiguous.
-Here's just a few of the discarded options, several of them more in jest than anything else:
+The author considered a number of possible operators, none of which could be considered sufficiently intuitive or unambiguous (don't worry, `...` wasn't forgotten; the best is just saved for last).
+Here are some of the discarded options, some of which are just plain silly:

 - `~array`
 - `->array`